 Let’s try to give you some general real world “lighting” definitions/examples to help you translate those lighting levels into ones best suited to your garden.

 Dim or Low Lighting

-For the landscape this would be about 1-3 foot candles, the kind of outdoor lighting you would experience during a full moon or the lighting under a street light on a sidewalk.
+For the landscape this would be about 1-3 foot candles, the kind of outdoor lighting you would experience during an evening of full moon or the lighting under a street light on a sidewalk.

 This lighting is that middle ground lighting, roughly in the 5-8 foot candle range.
 Less brightness than you would find sitting inside your house but brighter than the full moon or streetlight.